 The use of BibTEX for the preparation and formatting of one's references is strongly recommended.
 Authors' names should be complete - use full first names ("Donald E. Knuth") not initials ("D. E. Knuth") - and the salient identifying features of a reference should be included: title, year, volume, number, pages, article DOI, etc.

-Using the BibLaTeX system, the bibliography is included in your source document with the following command, placed just before the \end{document} command:
+The bibliography is included in your source document with these two commands, placed just before the \end{document} command:

 '''

-\printbibliography
+\bibliographystyle{ACM-Reference-Format}

+\bibliography{bibfile}

 '''